How can I help my child think critically about the social media influencers they follow?

 Expert Website

-How do I teach my child the difference between what is real, what’s fake and what’s virtual?
+How can I teach my child the difference between fact and fiction?

-You might be asking why use CGI?
-I’m sure there are many reasons (e.g. you don’t have to pay a real influencer), but cartoons have always been used in the past to engage with children and young people, this just seems to be a modern version of that, albeit a much more realistic version, so you may be wondering, “how do I teach my child what is real and what isn’t or virtual?”.
+So, why use CGI?
+I’m sure there are many reasons (e.g. you don’t have to pay a real influencer), but advertisers have also always used cartoons to engage children and young people.
+As such, this just seems a modern version of that, albeit more realistic.

-It all comes down to critical thinking, the same logic we apply into any area of our lives; we ask ourselves simple questions, such as:
+It all comes down to critical thinking — the same logic we apply to any area of our lives.
+Ask children:

 • What is the purpose of this image/video?

-• Why are they talking about this product?
+• Why is the influencer talking about this particular product?

-YouTube can be an amazing platform for children and the newer version of YouTube Kids (for children 12 and under) gives parents much more granular control over what children are seeing, but we can’t take our eye off the ball as there is always the potential for something unsavoury, whether that is inappropriate content or people (real or virtual) trying to influence the children to say, do or buy something.
-Be pro-active with your children:
+YouTube and YouTube Kids offers amazing opportunities for children.
+However, there is always the potential for something unsavoury such as inappropriate content or people (real or virtual) trying to influence the children to say, do or buy something.

-• If they are using YouTube to view videos about their hobbies, search together and discuss why you feel certain videos or channels may be inappropriate.
+• If they are using YouTube to view videos about their hobbies, search together and discuss why you feel certain videos or channels are inappropriate.
 Children need to know what the boundaries are, and they will only know if you tell them.

 • Browse through the history every now and again just to satisfy yourself that nothing is untoward.

-• Let them know to come to you if something isn’t right; that they won’t be judged or have their device removed from them.
+• Let them know to come to you if something isn’t right; let them know that you won’t judge them or take away their device if they ask for help.